-2022 Sustainability Snapshots\
+2022 Sustainability Snapshots

+40 per cent of our vehicle fleet is HYBRID & PHEV.

+36 per cent of WASTE collected was diverted from landfill.

+We have 5,596 lights in our roading network and 88 per cent of them are LED LIGHTS.

+We have 30 ECOLOGICAL ENHANCEMENT sites, and 25 RIPARIAN RESTORATION sites.

+Ecological enhancement

-- 40 per cent of our vehicle fleet are hybrid and PHEV. - 36 per cent of waste collected was diverted from landfill. - We have 5,596 lights in our roading network and 88 per cent of them are LED lights. - We planted more than 31,500 native plants, across the district. - We have 30 ecological enhancement sites, and 25 riparian restoration sites. - Ecological enhancement increases and improves the habitat for flora and fauna.
-These sites are being restored with various native plantings, as well as pest and weed control, to enhance the ecosystem and improve habitats. - Riparian restoration is the ecological restoration alongside streams, rivers, lakes (and any other body of water).
+increases and improves the habitat for flora and fauna.
+These sites are being restored with various native plantings, as well as pest and weed control, to enhance the ecosystem and improve habitats.

+Riparian restoration is the ecological restoration alongside streams, rivers, lakes (and any other body of water).
 The riparian area (or zone) is the interface between land and the waterbody.
-The work includes new native plantings, pest, control and weed control to improve water quality, reduce flooding and increase biodiversity.
+The work includes new native plantings, pest control and weed control to improve water quality, reduce flooding and increase biodiversity.